matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 The sounds, which pass unnoticed into the second track, "Trail", are harmonious, ethereal and fragile.
 I keep on sinking into the ocean.
 The world that surrounds me becomes a little stonier and steeper now.
 A bell accompanies me and guides me through the unknown terrain.

 It feels meditative – relaxed, and powerful at the same time.
-Then, finally, the bell wakes me up, and I start swimming back up - very slowly, without any hurry.
+Then, finally, the bell wakes me, and I start swimming back up - very slowly, without any hurry.
 "Ascending" accompanies me on my way up, and I realise how deep I have dived into this reef of diverse sounds.

 ## Minimalist and peaceful

-I swim past corals and see colourful fish swimming away from me.
+I swim past corals and see colourful fish scurrying away from me.
 The light above my head gets brighter and brighter – until brake the surface with my head.
 A flock of birds awaits me.

 The third song flows smoothly into the fourth one ("The Pilgrim").
 I put down my equipment and stride through the long grass towards the forest.
 The air is warm and full of scents.
 I choose a path that winds its way up a hill.